JMDKC/artangled-hugo/content/posts/2024-06-16-baselitz-white-cube.md

 Baselitz portrays the same pair of figures in many of his absolutely distinctive spindly drawings, also on show.
 These are marked carefully by the date and an accompanying number: the exact tactic also employed by another old, prolific, valuable German artist - Gerhard Richter.

-But these huge canvases of inverted people and animals are what I'll remember.
-I've reset them in my mind from being "quite depressing" to what they actually are: uplifting.
+But the new paintings - huge canvases of inverted people and animals, in pairs, in groups and all alone - are what I'll remember from the London show.
+I've reset these works in my mind from being "quite depressing" to what they actually are: uplifting.
 Not only in their celestial stateliness, but also in the fact they are produced by a very old man, pushing through his own infirmity.

 Does 'infirmity' sound too harsh?
 Well, one thing that’s new and distinctive about many of these works is a network of pale lines all across the canvases, seemingly overlaying the compositions beneath and disrupting them slightly.
 I read later that these lines come from two places: from the tracks of Baselitz's trolley of painting materials - and from the walking frame he now needs to get around.
 The lines look like a network, a web - or possibly wrinkles on a face.
 Mere marks on a face: the guiding artistic intelligence behind them is still going strong.
 The work still works.
 And that's ultimately so uplifting.